Updated: May 12

 Another step towards finding flow in a double bind is orienting to present time, and asking: where, when, and who is the "I can't" and the "I must" coming from?
 The survival wisdom that we hold in our bodies from the past can look like a present time double bind.
 For me, my adult self was saying "I can't do this anymore", and my younger parts and ancestral patterns were saying "I must maintain the relationship."
 This is important because it allows us to discern where there are unmet needs and learn how we might meet those needs in present time.
 My body held the longing for safety and dignity within relationships, and belonging within community.
 I could witness how I was continually returning to outdated survival strategies, trying to get those needs met.
 With differentiation, I could finally pivot my adult body in the direction of new strategies.

 When we begin to offer support, sovereignty, pendulation, and differentiation, momentum can unwind the double bind over time.
 We may need to soothe, distract, and stabilize a thousand times before we can create the conditions that lead to completion.
 Over time, a third option may reveal itself: I will take the space that I need from my parents for as long as I need it, or a sense of agreement, coherence, and harmony may emerge from the two sides of the bind as they become one.
-A double bind can become a paradox: even though I learned from a young age that none of my experiences or feelings were valid (example: you're too young to have a headache!), I can speak my own truth now and no one else needs to believe me because they are true to me and that's enough.
+A double bind can become a paradox, each side making the other possible: what appears to be in the way, is the way.

 After the completion of this double bind, I get to ask the final question: what is the gift?
 For a simple double bind, it can sometimes be helpful to ask this while you're still in the bind: "I don't want to do this job, but it's paying my bills or it's teaching me things that I can take with me for my future."
 For a more complex double bind, the gifts may only be seen afterwards.
 In the aftermath of my decision, the gifts are clear: I've learned the power of setting and maintaining boundaries, and I can witness my own capacity for challenge.
 I have evidence that I will not abandon myself.